Dung24-6/Dung24-6/README.md

 _**Intuition is the supra-logic that cuts out all the routine processes of thought and leaps straight from the problem to the answer.**_

 Robert Graves

+_**Without freedom of thought, there can be no such thing as wisdom - and no such thing as public liberty without freedom of speech.**_

+Benjamin Franklin